Typhoon Lingling (2019)

-Typhoon Lingling, also known in the Philippines as Typhoon Liwayway, was a powerful typhoon that hit the Philippines, China, and Korea in 2019.
+Typhoon Lingling, also known in the Philippines as Typhoon Liwayway, was a powerful typhoon that hit the Philippines, China, and Korea in early September 2019.
 It was also the strongest to strike North Korea.
 Lingling caused agriculture damage to Japan and the Korean Peninsula, causing several million USD in damage.
 Overall, Lingling caused $300 million (2019 USD) in damage and claimed 8 lives.